MiguelRipoll23/homebridge-securitysystem/README.md

 3. Update your configuration file from Homebridge (see `sample-config.json` as an example) that you can find on your personal folder.

 ## Automations
-Use Eve or a similar app to create automations like this:
+Use Eve or a similar app to create automations like these:

 | Trigger            | Condition                         | Scene actions                 |
 |--------------------|-----------------------------------|-------------------------------|